-The reduction in cash used in investing activities in 2009 was attributable mainly to the reduction in business acquisition activity in 2009, and to a lesser extent, it also reflected lower capital spending.
+Net cash used in investing activities of \$370 million in 2009 decreased by \$311 million compared with 2008, reflecting a reduction in business acquisition activity, and to a lesser extent, lower capital spending.
 During 2008, we used cash to expand our platform for future growth with acquisitions in Russia, China, the U.S. and Australia.
-During 2007, we completed two business acquisitions in order to support the continued growth of our North America operating segment.
 Acquisitions are discussed in Note 2 within Notes to Consolidated Financial Statements.

-Cash paid for additions to properties as a percentage of net sales amounted to 3.0% in 2009, 3.6% in 2008, and 4.0% in 2007.
+Cash paid for additions to properties as a percentage of net sales amounted to 3.8% in 2010, 3.0% in 2009, and 3.6% in 2008.